 The same analogy follows:

-- Pharmacy: If you already know what you want (e.g buying Panadol, flu medicine), you don’t pay consultation fees
+- Pharmacy: If you already know what you want (e.g. buying Panadol or flu medicine), you don’t pay consultation fees

 - Doctor Clinic: If you have some complicated existing plans or complications, go to the doctor and pay consultation fees on top of the medicine cost

-In the event you are ‘sick’ you would go to a doctor you know or recommended by someone close.
+If you are ‘sick’, you would go to a doctor you know or recommended by someone close.

-Use this article as a benchmark, there are also some interesting concepts like MoneyOwl (ex DIY Insurance) and the government’s CompareFirst which help the process of buying only what you need.
+Use this article as a benchmark, there are also some interesting concepts like MoneyOwl (ex DIY Insurance) and the government’s CompareFirst, which helps buy what you need.

 5) How Do I Choose A Good Financial Planning Agent?

-I would first recommend sticking to referrals from friends or family who you know have been in the scene for a long time.
+I would first recommend sticking to referrals from friends or family who you know have been on the scene for a long time.

-There are of course plenty of other agents and professionals on Seedly QnA, so use the platform as an opportunity to ask your questions and get answers from them!
+Some of these agents contribute to Seedly, so you can also use the platform as an opportunity to ask your questions and get answers from them!

-Pro Tip: be wary of MRT roadshows where they shove power banks into your hand and tell you it’s free (it’s usually a bait), in order to rush you into a purchase when you actually need time to understand and figure out if the product is really what you need.
+Pro Tip: be wary of MRT roadshows where they shove power banks into your hand and tell you it’s free, it’s usually bait to rush you into a purchase when you actually need time to understand and figure out if the product is really what you need.
 Naturally, this DOESN’T apply to ALL roadshows, so exercise your discretion and common sense!
 If something sounds too good to be true, always ask questions to clarify!

 6) Should I Buy All From One Agency Or Pick And Choose From Various?

-Agencies usually focus on and specialise on different policy verticals.
+Agencies usually focus on and specialise in different policy verticals.
 Hence, it may or may not be the best price point for various types of policies.

 - Lastly, there is a big plus if you stick to one agency – Your Agent (point of contact).
-That being said, personally, my family seen a ton of agents leave the industry just after 5-10 years (innately these people are very driven to succeed, so by being an agent it may not be a long term career path).
+That being said; personally, my family has seen a ton of agents leave the industry just after 5-10 years (innately, these people are very driven to succeed, so being an agent it may not be a long-term career path).

-- What happens next, is that you get assigned another agent who may not do follow up meeting and reviews as you have fallen off the ‘sales funnel’ in some sense.
+- What happens next is that you get assigned another agent who may not do follow-up meetings and reviews as you have fallen off the ‘sales funnel’ in some sense.

-Disclaimer: There are of course many agents who stay in the scene for a long time.
+Disclaimer: There are, of course, many agents who stay on the scene for a long time.
 Kudos to them on that!

 7) Is My CPF Insurance Coverage Already Enough?

-To be extremely clear on this, these 2 auto opt-in CPF policies acts as insurance protection for you:
+To be extremely clear on this, these 2 auto opt-in CPF policies act as insurance protection for you:

-- Dependant Protection Scheme: The Dependants’ Protection Scheme (DPS) is term insurance that provides insured members and their families with some money to get through the first few years should the insured members pass away, suffer from Terminal Illness or Total Permanent Disability.
-It covers only $46,000 sum assured but for a very low premium amount yearly, between $36 to $260.
+- Dependant Protection Scheme: The Dependants’ Protection Scheme (DPS) is term insurance that provides insured members and their families with some money to get through the first few years should the insured members pass away or suffer from Terminal Illness or Total Permanent Disability.
+It covers only a $46,000 sum assured but for a very low premium amount yearly, between $36 to $260.

-- ElderShield: ElderShield is a severe disability insurance scheme that provides basic financial protection to those who are not able to do simple daily activities and need long-term care, especially in their old age. (you must be not able to do some of the basic routines, eg walking, bathing, eating etc)
+- ElderShield: ElderShield is a severe disability insurance scheme that provides basic financial protection to those who cannot do simple daily activities and need long-term care, especially in their old age. (you must not be able to do some of the basic routines, e.g. walking, bathing, eating etc.)